 However, “for insurers, electric-assisted bikes are, above all, just bicycles, that is to say, it is necessary to pedal for an e-bike to move forward”, says Alexis Merkling, in charge of private insurance of the French Federation of Insurance (FFA).

-“So, as an electric bike is similar to a conventional bike, the cyclist is not obliged to have insurance, even though it is highly recommended!” explains Marie-Lou Ménard, home product manager of MAIF insurance (do you need insurance for an e-bike? read in this post).
+“So, as an electric bike is similar to a conventional bike, the cyclist is not obliged to have insurance, even though it is highly recommended!” explains Marie-Lou Ménard, home product manager of MAIF insurance.

 Can household insurance be applied?